BeroBrine/obsidian/Main Notes/DSA/Greedy Algorithms/Medium/Fractional Knapsack Problem.md

 - This is classic greedy algo implementation now
 	- Keep in mind the custom comparator and the return value
 		- Custom comparator should make a < b
-			- Why? because in c++ if this evaluated to false , a will stay on top and b will be pushed
+			- Why? because in c++ if this evaluated to false , a will stay on top and b will be pushed down which is exactly what we want , (max-heap)
+- now we just iterate over the items and decrease the cap by it's weight and add it to profit , if the cap is now less than the items weight we take the fraction of it.

+**Keep in mind the conversion of int to float/double in comparator as well as the fraction else clause.
+This is imp to generate accurate puw.**

 ##### Handwritten Notes
 ![[knapsack fractional.pdf]]